 Can you use meat drippings in mushroom gravy?

 Yes, you can use meat drippings in mushroom gravy!
-It will no longer be vegetarian, but if you like the flavor of meat drippings in your gravy, substitute a portion of the broth that the recipe calls for, for the amount of meat drippings that you have!
+It will no longer be vegetarian or vegan, but if you like the flavor of meat drippings in your gravy, substitute a portion of the broth that the recipe calls for, for the amount of meat drippings that you have!

 - 1/4 cup olive oil

 - 4 cups sliced assorted mushrooms (bella, crimini, portabella, button, etc.)